CopernicaMarketingSoftware/Documentation/Publisher/en/database-export.md

 at a time.
 An export creates a file that you can download or you can have it emailed to your address.

+If you want to receive information about clicks, opens, etc. as they happen you can also set up a [feedback loop](./feedback-loops).

 ## Extra remarks

 * The fields *ID*, *Access code* and *Profile created* are system fields;